 - 1 cup shredded cabbage

-- 2 tsp cornflour, dissolved in 2 tbsp water (for sealing the rolls) and 1 tsp for mixing in the veggies
+- 2 teaspoon cornflour dissolved in 2 tablespoon water (for sealing the rolls) and 1 teaspoon for mixing in the veggies

 - canola oil for deep frying